dp-os/gez/examples/docs/src/en/guide/frameworks/vue2.md

 npm install
 ```

-This will install all necessary dependencies, including Vue2, TypeScript, and SSR-related packages.
+This will install all the necessary dependencies, including Vue2, TypeScript, and SSR-related packages.

 ### tsconfig.json